STATEMENT OF EQUAL OPPORTUNITY

 Horse stalls and a practice facility are furnished for team members.
 Numerous scholarships are available for students who participate in the Rodeo Program.

-Hill College provides student centers at the Hill County Campus, Johnson County Campus and Burleson Center.
+Hill College provides student centers at the Hill County Campus, Johnson County Campus and Burleson Higher Education Center.
 The student centers provide an opportunity for students, to study, snack, unwind, watch tv or play games such as pool, ping pong, board games, and video games during extended hours.
 Hours of operation are extended at various campuses/centers to accommodate students after business hours to include evenings and weekends.

 Hill College offers wellness centers on the Hill County and Johnson County Campuses providing various weight lifting and cardio equipment for recreational use.
 Hours of operation are extended to accommodate students after business hours to include evenings and weekends.